Welcome to today's edition of the Rush 24-7 podcast.

 We got a president who's inspiring this.

-And saying absolutely stupid, ridiculous, insulting things like this.
+We have a president who's encouraging this and saying absolutely stupid, ridiculous, insulting things like this.

 Benefits, benefits.

-And when we continue to spend as if deficits don't matter, that means our kids and our grandkids may wind up saddled with debts That they'll never be able to repay.
+And when we continue to spend as if deficits don't matter, that means our kids and our grandkids may wind up saddled with debts that they'll never be able to repay.

-When we continue to spend deficits don't matter.
+When we continue to spend, deficits don't matter.

 That means our kids and grandkids may wind up saddled with debts that they'll never be able to repay.

-Meanwhile, let's go to sound bites five and six.
+Meanwhile, let's go to soundbites five and six.

-And we were told he had a we had to forgive his tax cheat, tax cheatedness because he's the only guy qualified to administer the TARP bailouts.
+And we were told he had a, we had to forgive his tax cheat, tax cheatedness, because he's the only guy qualified to administer the TARP bailouts.

 This is last night on the Ministry of Truth's Charlie Rose show.